fluencelabs/nox/docs/src/backend/app_conventions.md

 ## Fluence App conventions

-There are several restriction and conventions that each supplied `App` has to be met:
+There are several restriction and conventions that each supplied `app` has to be met:

 1. `App` can consist of several Wasm modules with different names, but only one of them (let's call it `main` and all other as `sidemodules` according to [emcscripten](https://github.com/emscripten-core/emscripten/wiki/Linking#overview-of-dynamic-linking)) can be called from `user-side`.
 This `main` module MUST don't have the module name section.
 This requirement is based on the fact that according to the Wasm specification module name is optional, and now there is no a possibility to add it to a generated Wasm binary by default `rust` compiler.